The Express Lane to Spam and Centralization: An Empirical Analysis of Arbitrum's Timeboost: General Analysis of Timeboost

-\paraib{Express Lane Controller Share} We analyzed the distribution of express lane controllers from April 17 to July 31, 2025.
+We analyzed the distribution of express lane controllers from April 17, 2025, to April 13, 2026.
 As shown in Figure~\ref{fig:timeboost-share}, control is highly concentrated.
-Of the 16 accounts that won at least one auction, three entities (Selini Capital, Wintermute, and Kairos) accounted for over 99\% of rounds, with Selini and Wintermute alone responsible for 91\%.
+Of the 32 accounts that won at least one auction, three entities (Selini Capital, Wintermute, and Kairos) accounted for 99.74\% of rounds, with Selini and Wintermute alone responsible for 77.41\%.
 This dominance suggests that the auction mechanism disproportionately favors sophisticated actors with optimized bidding strategies or superior capital allocation.
+Interestingly, Kairos dominated starting February 13th, 2026, with an average share of 90.96\%.
 Although Timeboost nominally rotates express lane control each round, in practice access is centralized, raising concerns about fairness and long-term accessibility for smaller or new participants.